Wayne Kimmel: Author

 Kimmel is a published author.
-He authored a book titled, "Six Degrees of Wayne Kimmel."
-The book deals with his career as a venture capitalist and offers advice for entrepreneurs.
+He authored a book titled, Six Degrees of Wayne Kimmel.
+The book centers around his career as a venture capitalist and offers advice for entrepreneurs.

 Personal life

 Kimmel is Jewish.
 He lives in Gladwyne, Pennsylvania with his wife, Kimby and his two kids.

 Kimmel served as the treasurer and a board member of the Jewish Federation of Greater Philadelphia and sits on the board of trustees of the Jewish Federations of North America.
 He also serves as a board member and the chairman of the development committee at the Einstein Healthcare Network.

+His father, Morton, was a notable lawyer based in Wilmington.
+Kimmel has two sisters, Michelle and Karen, and brother, Larry, an attorney and Managing Partner at Kimmel Carter.